 Non-surgical remedies for chronic back pain

 This is the first treatment you should try to ease chronic back pain.
 For the best results, follow the proper workout routine with the guidance of a certified physical therapist.
-Remember, not the same therapy can be useful for all the conditions.
+Remember, the same therapy may not be useful for all conditions.
 It must be followed depending on your particular situation and symptoms.
 Once one treatment is set, all you have to do is follow the routine rigorously.

 Experts offer several injection-based treatments for chronic back pain.
 However, this is only recommended when the source of the back pain is known.
 This option only reduces the problem for a particular time, and it’s not a long-term remedy.
 Therefore, you should not consider this option for a permanent solution.